Permaculture Design Course for Educators of Children: Starting 14th September 2022

 - An opportunity to build connections with other people from around the world who are on a similar journey to yourself.

-5pm to 8pm UK time, on Tuesday evenings.
+5pm to 8.15pm UK time, on Wednesdays.
 To find what time it will be in your timezone click here.
-For example, this is 18:00-21:00 Central European Time, and 12pm to 3pm in New York.
+For example, this is 6pm – 9.15pm Central European Time

 Tasks will be set each week, preferably to be completed by the following week.
 These will be mainly outdoor tasks which will be explained either during the teleconference calls or by written instructions /videos.
-These will be things which you can do with children or alone.
+These will be things which you can do with children or alone, and will take around an hour each week.

-If you pay the full amount at the beginning of the course you pay the following:
+If you pay the full amount before the beginning of the course you pay the following:

 Low waged (household income below £13k) £400